-The classroom needs to have sufficient supply of with chalk, duster, whiteboard markers and activity supplies at all times.
+The classroom needs to have a sufficient supply of chalk, duster, whiteboard markers and activity supplies at all times.
 Take good care of any resource the teacher has entrusted with you.
 Take charge of the keys of the class cabinet.
-Make sure to report any damages to furniture, electrical appliances etc., the teacher.
+Make sure to report any damages to furniture, electrical appliances etc., to the teacher.

-19. Help your classmates improve through peer-learning.
+18. Help your classmates improve through peer-learning

 The position of the class monitor is an important part of your personal growth.
 Do not let the power go to your head.
 Stay friendly to maintain strong relationships with everyone in the class.

 This way, you can be a successful class monitor.